 Instead of merely making presentations and recommendations, our students prototype product, service, and policy solutions based on the intersection of their personal interests and drivers with real needs they find in the world.

-While the program is just now finishing its second year of instruction, we have been building deep connections to organizations of all types in the design, business, and sustainability fields.
+We have been building deep connections to organizations of all types in the design, business, and sustainability fields.

 Originally, we tapped these organizations in developing our curriculum to identify what skills and experiences organizations need most from their leaders.

-Now, with our graduates soon concluding their degrees, our attention is on including this larger community of consultants, consultancies, companies of all sorts, and nonprofit and government agencies in events that showcase our students’ work and learnings.
+Our attention is on including this larger community of consultants, consultancies, companies of all sorts, and nonprofit and government agencies in events that showcase our students’ work and learnings.

 The Bay Area is a high-density center of many important fields in the United States and the world, including venture capital and entrepreneurship, sustainability and renewable energy, and nonprofit organizations.